The Best Things to See in Jerusalem: Must-See Attractions in the Holy City

 2. The Old City

-The Old City of Jerusalem is a UNESCO World Heritage Site and is divided into four quarters: Jewish, Muslim, Christian, and Armenian.
+One of the best things to see in Jerusalem is The Old City, a UNESCO World Heritage Site divided into four quarters: Jewish, Muslim, Christian, and Armenian.
 Each quarter has its own unique character and attractions.

 The Jewish Quarter